-So let’s start off with probably the largest and most expensive role when it comes to your event, and that is the producer role.
-You might not see this unless you are doing a very large general session, a very theatrical event, or if you are needing someone to help you generally with the vision of what you’re trying to accomplish.
-The producer is very much in charge of the content and the overall vision of the event.
+The producer represents the largest and the most expensive role at events.
+The producer is in charge of the content and the overall vision of the event.
 They’re usually also managing everybody below them.
-Up here and below, when we start getting into these clouds, they’re high up there, so a lot of them are kind of more of a managerial role.
-They’re managing everything, a lot of different details.
-So the producer, though, is really much in charge of the vision.
-They’re usually the ones working with the talent.
-They’re working with scriptwriting.
-They’re working with the technical director to essentially try to figure out how can they take your complex vision or something you’re trying to do and bring it 100% to life from a creative standpoint.
-So you’ll see this with a lot of event production companies.
-You’ll see this with a lot of entertainment companies and a lot of, again, bigger general sessions, bigger theatrical events.
+They’re usually the ones working with the talent and scriptwriting.
+They’re also working with the technical director to essentially try to figure out how they can take what you’re trying to do and bring it 100% to life from a creative standpoint.
+You’ll see producers with a lot of entertainment companies and a bigger general sessions and theatrical events.

-All right, next person you have up is the technical director.
-This person, again, is more of a managerial position.
+Technical director has more of a managerial position.
 For larger events, when you start to get a lot of technicians working down here, you need someone to overall direct the entire technical side of things.
-Usually, this person is working with vendors.
-They’re working with the actual engineers working on the show.
+Technical directors are usually working with vendors and with the show’s engineers and AV labor.
 They’re making sure everything technically goes perfect.
-Usually, for some shows, you’ll see a technical director for a lot of bigger general sessions.
-Again, you’re kinda getting the theme of it, and so on and so forth.

 Production Assistant (PA)